Type Erasure#

 - You can retrieve

-or its subclasses. - You cannot retrieve
+Numbertype fromList<? extends Number>because its elements are of typeNumberor its subclasses. - You cannot retrieve

-because its stored elements could beInteger
+Doubletype fromList<? extends Number>because its stored elements could beInteger.

 Writing#